For over 16 years my vocation and passion is helping couples end their partnerships with dignity, empathy and respect.

 How much does it cost?

-Several variables are considered when it comes to cost, most notably the complexity of your situation in terms of children, assets, joint investments, etc. I offer your initial phone consultation at no charge, and will explain the fee structure at that time.
+Several variables are considered when it comes to cost, most notably the complexity of your situation in terms of children, assets, joint investments, etc. I offer you a brief initial phone consultation at no charge, and will explain the fee structure at that time.
 At the end of the initial session I will be able to tell you more specifically what you can expect your final cost to be.
+Please note I charge $200. for initial session and the amount will not be deducted from your final charge.

 What is the rate of success with mediation?

 Based on more 16 years of experience in matrimonial mediation, it is close to 99 percent.
 Couples who choose mediation instead of litigation typically already have the basic groundwork of cooperation to build upon.
-It can also happen that during the process they discover that the hurt/anger/resentment is still too powerful to work productively toward the dissolution of the union in this format.
+It can also happen that during the process they discover that the hurt/anger/resentment is still too powerful to work productively toward the dissolution of their union in this format, and they decide that a standard litigated divorce is the best options for them .

 How much time before I can be separated legally?